p4lang/p4c/README.md

 - GNU Bison and Flex for the parser and lexical analyzer generators.

-- Google's Protocol Buffers for the control plane
+- Google Protocol Buffers 3.0.2 for control plane API generation

 - GNU multiple precision library GMP